- What is the Access to Learning Fund?

 - You will receive an email within ten working days to notify you of the outcome of your application and process for payment, if applicable.

-All other full-time home (UK) undergraduate students
+All other part-time Home (UK) students

-- Please note that to be eligible for an award from the Access to Learning Fund you must have taken out your full entitlement to student loans and grants (if eligible).
 Applications cannot be considered from students who have completed, permanently withdrawn from, or abandoned their course.

 *Please note if you took your diagnostic test before 1 August 2017 please contact the Student Funding team for details of backdated eligibility.